DTS-Tech-India/dts-tech-india/content/about.md

 ## about us
 about_us:
   subtitle: WHO WE ARE
-  title: Hello, We’re Andromeda Here For Your Help
+  title: Hello, We’re DTS Tech India Here For Your Help
-  content: Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
-We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit
+  content: >
+    DTS Tech India, a technology solutions leader, embodies innovation, creativity, and seamless integration.
+Our dynamic history underscores adaptability and growth.
+    Innovation is at our core, driving inventive solutions, while our imaginative approach turns creative ideas into reality.
+We specialize in seamless integration, ensuring our solutions harmoniously fit into technological ecosystems.
+    Our philosophy centers on excellence and a client-first approach, globally extending our reach to ensure your success.
+We're your trusted partner for innovative, integrated tech solutions.
   image: /images/about/01.jpg

 ## our works